angelotavares/robutler_psr_2022/README.md

 ### Mapping and Navigation

-For the mapping and navigation it will be used the gmapping module and the move base module, repectively.
+For the mapping and navigation it will be used the gmapping module and the move base module, respectively.

 ### Perception

 For the perception it will be use a set of two sensors.
-A laser scan for obstacule detection and mapping and a RGB cameara for object recognition.
+A laser scan for obstacle detection and mapping and a RGB camera for object recognition.

 The RGB camera feed is passed to a script that makes use of the yolo library for the object recognition.
-The yolo weigths file is not present in the repository since is a very large fille, however it can be downloaded.
+The yolo weights file is not present in the repository since is a very large fille, however it can be downloaded.

 ### Manipulator

-For the manipualator it will be use the moveit package.
+For the manipulator it will be use the moveit package.
 For the base it was used a already available version for the MOVEO robot that version can be found here: